 Non-Group / Individual Health Plan

 The following health plans do not qualify for HCTC:

 Health Insurance Marketplace health plans

 Yes.
 For any month that you are eligible for HCTC, you can include premiums paid for a qualifying family member for that eligible coverage month.
 The qualifying family member must:

 Be enrolled in a qualified health plan for which you paid some or all of the premiums.
-NOTE: It does not have to be the same coverage as you.

 Be claimed as a dependent on your federal tax return.

 How Do I Participate in the HCTC Program?

 DWD will then mail a determination letter to both you and the IRS, if you are eligible.

 For monthly payments, use these IRS links to enroll: